Updated November 27, 2025: Feb 3/26

 Bad me, progressing to a worst case scenario.

-Good me, angry, because I love the fantasy I can shake others up into changing their mind to approving of my point of view that they shouldn’t disapprove of me.
+Good me, angry, because I love the fantasy I can shake up the environment or shake others up or scare them into changing their mind to approving of my point of view that they shouldn’t disapprove of me.

 Poor me, my mind is in uncontrolled momentum and has taken me far from math.